 Two Species of Whalecore

-This section of the article asks what happens if we conceptualise not just the work of Gojira, whose activism on behalf of whales has been widely publicized, but of the Faroese band Hamferd, whose songs express their deep knowledge of marine biology, as “Whalecore”.
-In ‘A Message Etched on Broken Ships: Radical Environmentalism and Extreme Ecometal’, Ian Collinson showed how metal bands have found ready allies in Sea Shepherd.
+This section of the article asks what happens if we conceptualise not just the work of Gojira, whose activism on behalf of whales has been widely publicized, but of the Faroese band Hamferð, whose songs express their deep knowledge of marine biology, as “Whalecore”.
+In ‘A Message Etched on Broken Ships: Radical Environmentalism and Extreme Ecometal’ (2022), Ian Collinson showed how metal bands have found ready allies in Sea Shepherd.
 Gojira, Architects, In Hearts Wake, Parkway Drive, Divine Chaos, and Klogr are standout names among many others who have committed their support to the environmentalist organisation.
 The music Sea Shepherd uses, on playlists such as Rock the Ocean and compilations like For the Ocean (2014), has, in turn, been unusually metal oriented.
 Collinson argues that a misanthropic politics of transgression characterizes both Sea Shepherd and the extreme metal genres from which most ecometal comes, allowing each to amplify the other without compromising its status as oppositional to the commercial and political mainstream.

 What hasn’t so far been recognized, however, is that metal bands stand on both sides of major environmental debates and conflicts in the Faroe Islands.
 Media coverage tends to present these conflicts in terms of environmentalist groups and their supporters, including Sea Shepherd’s metal-bands, battling with opponents who cling to destructive traditions at any environmental cost.
 In reality, all sides are using metal to pursue environmentalist goals, just with very different visions of how Faroese seas can best be protected.

 Some of Sea Shepherd’s most distinctive rhetorical strategies have involved blunt misanthropic or anti-cultural assertions.
 Watson insists that ‘The pyramids, the Old masters, the symphonies, sculpture, architecture, film, photography…All of these things are worthless to the Earth, when compared with any one species of bird, or insect, or plant’.
 This ethos shapes the behaviour of many activists.
 In regions such as Faroe, organisers have established, on arrival, a stark binary between themselves and local populations: ‘we don’t compromise…we’re not here for cultural exchange’.
-This antagonism has been enormously successful at gathering social media support, but drastically counter-productive at saving whales.
+This antagonism has been enormously successful at gathering social media support, but drastically counter-productive for saving whales.
 It has prompted extreme antagonism from many islanders which has, in turn, transformed the declining tradition of Faroese pilot whaling into a revived centrepiece of some Faroese identities: a core of young, nationalist, support now bends traditional rules in unprecedented ways.

 Faroese lifestyles are among the most sustainable in the western world, with strong traditions of rural subsistence and informal economy.
 The arrival by plane of urban activists preaching the evils of Faroese life has therefore been bewildering to many islanders.
 Islanders have compared Sea Shepherd’s lack of cultural nuance to Greenpeace’s divisive anti-seal hunting campaigns of the 1980s; those endeavours were later acknowledged, including by some of the activists involved, as disastrous because of their unintended impact on the viability of Inuit communities, which dragged thousands of people previously living sustainable lives into destructive global food systems.
 As one Faroe islander put it when addressing Sea Shepherd activists, ‘it is you who polluted the whales and now you come here and impose your lifestyle upon us!’
 Activists accuse islanders of ‘ecological imperialism’, while islanders accuse activists of ‘cultural imperialism’.
 Each generalises the other’s attitude as ‘evil’ or ‘naïve’.

 Gojira are currently the most prominent environmental activists in global metal.
 Brought up near French coasts and forests, they recall collecting driftwood as children only to come home with hands blackened by crude oil or ear infections from polluted water.
 They are now, as the music journalist Matt Mills put it, ‘screaming for the salvation of a polluted world’ and doing so with enough commercial appeal to become the first metal band ever to perform at an Olympic opening ceremony.
-Gojira’s music is a unique blend of elements from death metal, progressive metal, and metalcore, which sports complex rhythmic patterns, heavy detuned riffs, and roared vocals alongside catchy hooks, soaring, singable melodies and expansive, glossy production: the soundworld of extreme metal is repackaged to be eminently accessible without any simplification of musical means.

 Whales soon adorned band merchandise, becoming the key icon around which Gojira’s imagery grew.
 Inflatable whales are thrown around at gigs, while a facebook fangroup with 20,000 members is called ‘Gojira Whaleposting’ and supplements the usual forum guidelines such as ‘respect all members’ with rules including ‘No plastic bags in the sea’.
 By 2011, a song, ‘Of Blood and Salt’, and promised EP were explicitly dedicated to Sea Shepherd, and in 2012, they invited Watson to join them onstage at a music festival in Germany, where he had been detained at the request of the Costa Rican government.
 Ever since, Gojira’s social media has promoted Sea Shepherd’s campaigns and the organisation’s merchandise has been sold at gigs, while Gojira’s music has been featured on Sea Shepherd’s official playlists.
 Gojira, along with British metalcore band Architects, have been presented by Sea Shepherd’s leaders as ‘ambassadors for the ocean’.